 Live Roundtable, Friday 11th September (4pm BST)

-Join us to celebrate the Museum Exhibition Design: Histories and Futures conference in a closing roundtable discussion.
-In short presentations our speakers will share their perspectives on the relationship between histories and futures of museum exhibition design, reflecting on the key themes of the conference from a range of professional and critical positions.
-The roundtable will include a chat-based Q&A with the audience.
+A live plenary with Dinah Casson, Ashoke Chatterjee, Tehmina Goskar and Ian Elsner closed the Museum Exhibition Design: Histories and Futures conference.
+Speakers shared their perspectives on the relationship between histories and futures of museum exhibition design, reflecting on the key themes of the conference from a range of professional and critical positions.
+A recording of the event is available here:

 Centre for Heritage Management,